-The FSSAI has issued a letter dated 9 October, 2017 regarding the effective implementation of the prohibition on manufacture, sale and distribution of Pan Masala with tobacco and / or nicotine as an ingredient.
-The letter has been issued letter to the Commissioners of Food Safety and Officers-in-charge of Food Safety in all States and Union Territories (UT).
+The FSSAI has issued a letter dated 9 October 2017 regarding the effective implementation of the prohibition on the manufacture, sale, and distribution of Pan Masala with tobacco and/or nicotine as an ingredient.
+The letter has been issued a letter to the Commissioners of Food Safety and Officers-in-charge of Food Safety in all States and Union Territories (UT).

 In the Food Safety and Standards (Prohibition and Restriction on Sales) Regulations 2011, under the regulation ‘Prohibition and Restriction on sale of certain products’ it is stipulated that “Product not to contain any substance which may be injurious to health: Tobacco and nicotine shall not be used as ingredients in any food products.”

-Following the Supreme Court order the Central government’s Ministry of Health and Family Welfare also issued a complete ban on the sale of food products that contained tobacco and nicotine as ingredients across India.
-This ban was for products like gutka, paan masala, zarda and mouth fresheners that contained tobacco/ nicotine as flavouring ingredients.
+Following the Supreme Court order, the Central government’s Ministry of Health and Family Welfare also issued a complete ban on the sale of food products that contained tobacco and nicotine as ingredients across India.
+This ban was for products like gutka, paan masala, zarda and mouth fresheners that contained tobacco/ nicotine as flavoring ingredients.